Buyeo: Founding legend

-Archaeological predecessors
+Early period

-The Buyeo state emerged from the Bronze Age polities of the Xituanshan and Liangquan archaeological cultures in the context of trade with various Chinese polities.
-In particular was the state of Yan which introduced iron technology to Manchuria and the Korean peninsula after its conquest of Liaodong in the early third century BC.
+The exact founding year of Buyeo is unclear.
+However, it most likely coexisted with Old Chosŏn (2333[?]–108 BCE) and the Jin state (4th–2nd century BCE), and was founded prior to the formation of the Four Commanderies of Han which happened after the fall of Old Chosŏn in the 2nd century BCE by the Han dynasty of China.
+It is speculaterd to have emerged from the Bronze Age polities of the ancient Seodansan (선도산; present-day Xituanshan) and Liangquan (凉泉; present-day Liaodong) archaeological cultures in the context of trade with various ancient Chinese polities.
+In particular was the state of Yan which introduced iron technology to Manchuria and the Korean peninsula after its conquest of Liaodong in the early third century BCE.

+Ethnically, the inhabitants of the kingdom were the same as Old Chosŏn, being the Yemaek people, but different from the Jin state, as its successor polities' inhabitants were said to be closer to the people of Wa (Japan) according to the Book of Wei - Volume 30.
+It likely remained that way until the end of the Samhan period, and the beginning of the Three Kingdoms period of Korea, where it is said that the indigenous people (Yemaek people) of Old Chosŏn founded southern kingdoms such as Silla, which hints at a continuous migration from Old Chosŏn–Buyeo (and possibly Eastern Buyeo) to the southern part of the Korean peninsula.

 Relations with Chinese dynasties

-In the later Western Han (202 BC – 9 AD), Buyeo established close ties with the Xuantu Commandery, one of Four Commanderies of Han according to the Book of the Later Han volume 85 Treatise on the Dongyi, although it proceeded to becoming a nominal tributary-state and practical ally of Eastern Han in 49 AD.
+In the later Western Han (202 BCE–9 CE), Buyeo established close ties with the Xuantu Commandery, one of Four Commanderies of Han, according to volume 85 of the Book of the Later Han (Treatise on the Dongyi), although it proceeded to becoming a nominal tributary-state and practical ally of Eastern Han in 49 CE.
 This was advantageous to the Han as an ally in the northeast would curb the threats of the Xianbei in western Manchuria and eastern Mongolia and Goguryeo in the Liaodong region and the northern Korean peninsula.
 The Buyeo elites also sought this arrangement as it legitimized their rule and gave them better access to Han's prestige trade goods.

 During a period of turmoil in China's northeast, Buyeo attacked some of Eastern Han's holdings in 111, but relations were mended in 120 and thus a military alliance was arranged.
 Two years later, Buyeo sent troops to the Xuantu commandery to prevent it from being destroyed by Goguryeo when it sent reinforcement to break the siege of the commandery seat.
-In AD 167, Buyeo attacked the Xuantu commandery but was defeated.
-When Emperor Xian (AD 189 – AD 220) ruled Eastern Han, Buyeo was reclassified as a tributary of the Liaodong Commandery of Han.
+In 167 CE, Buyeo attacked the Xuantu commandery but was defeated.
+When Emperor Xian (189–220 CE) ruled Eastern Han, Buyeo was reclassified as a tributary of the Liaodong Commandery of Han.